joelouthan/theologic.us/content/posts/resume.md

 ### ON THEOLOGY

 My kids asked me once, “Papa, why do you have so many books on God?”
-To which I answered, “Most of the books on these shelves say the same thing over and over again, that, ‘Jesus loves me this I know for the BIble tells me so.’”
+To which I answered, “Most of the books on these shelves say the same thing over and over again, that, ‘Jesus loves me this I know for the Bible tells me so.’”

 If God is the lover of my new heart, should I not know just how much He loves me?
 More so, I need to be reminded every day of His love for me because I tend to forget.